Forex trading for beginners Part 1: Financial Markets

 The FOREX market (Foreign Exchange operations) was established in 1971 when U.S. President Richard Nixon ended the direct convertibility of the U.S. dollar to gold, effectively eliminating the gold standard.
 This change led to the formation of a global market for currency exchange, where the value of currencies began to fluctuate based on supply and demand.

 Today, the FOREX market operates as a global, interconnected market that opens on Monday morning in New Zealand and closes on Friday evening in the United States.
-It operates continuously during the week, moving from one time zone to another as different regional market participants enter the market.
-This creates a series of trading sessions that cover various regions around the world.

 Regional Trading Sessions